 There are plenty of options for home fitness equipment that you can use outside.
 While most of the traditional machines like treadmills and cross-trainers are static, there is a mix of smaller machines and innovative ideas to take to your back garden this summer.
+If you can’t bring outdoors to your gym – go for some outdoor fitness equipment instead!

 Who knows, after trying out some of these, you might want to add them permanently to your fitness regime.